ashepherd/film-journal/_posts/2023-12-13-2023-xmas-challenge-dysfunctional-family.md

 {% include image.html id="santa" style="max-width: 200px" %}{% include image.html id="newhart" style="max-width: 200px" %}

 To recap, Will Ferrell's Elf as an orphan baby crawled into Santa's sack of gifts on Christmas Eve during his annual visit to the orphanage.
-Seems like a reasonable premise, but, by Gawd..... let's think about this.
+Seems like a reasonable premise, but, by Gawd..... let's break it down.

 {% include image.html id="baby" style="float: right; max-width: 350px; padding: 10px" %}